German literature: Sturm und Drang

+The first ideas of Romanticism arose from this movement, directly criticizing the Enlightenment's position that humans can fully comprehend the world through rationality alone, suggesting that intuition and emotion are key components of insight and understanding.
+Published in 1774, "The Sorrows of Young Werther" by Goethe began to shape the Romanticist movement and its ideals.

 19th century

 German Classicism

 Weimar Classicism (German “Weimarer Klassik” and “Weimarer Klassizismus”) is a cultural and literary movement of Europe, and its central ideas were originally propounded by Johann Wolfgang von Goethe and Johann Christoph Friedrich von Schiller during the period 1786 to 1805.

+The Weimarer Klassik movement began in 1771 when Duchess Anna Amalia of Brunswick-Wolfenbüttel invited the Seyler Theatre Company led by Abel Seyler, pioneers of the Sturm und Drang movement, to her court in Weimar.
+The Seyler company was soon thereafter followed by Christoph Martin Wieland, then Goethe, Johann Gottfried Herder and finally Schiller.
+The movement was eventually centred upon Goethe and Schiller, previously also exponents of the Sturm und Drang movement, during the period of 1786–1805.

 Romanticism

 German Romanticism was the dominant movement of the late 18th and early 19th centuries.
 German Romanticism developed relatively late compared to its English counterpart, coinciding in its early years with the movement known as German Classicism or Weimar Classicism, which it opposed.
 In contrast to the seriousness of English Romanticism, the German variety is notable for valuing humor and wit as well as beauty.
 The early German romantics tried to create a new synthesis of art, philosophy, and science, looking to the Middle Ages as a simpler, more integrated period.
 As time went on, however, they became increasingly aware of the tenuousness of the unity they were seeking.
 Later German Romanticism emphasized the tension between the everyday world and the seemingly irrational and supernatural projections of creative genius.
 Heinrich Heine in particular criticized the tendency of the early romantics to look to the medieval past for a model of unity in art and society.